Flights to China

 Flights from Malaysia to China

-You can fly non-stop from 7 airports in Malaysia, and arrive at 34 different destinations in China.
-In total there are 59 direct routes from Malaysia, operated by 21 different airlines — including 8 low-cost carriers.
+You can fly non-stop from 7 airports in Malaysia, and visit any of the 33 destinations in China.
+In total there are 58 direct routes from Malaysia, operated by 21 different airlines — including 8 low-cost carriers.

 Malaysia to China with a stopover